Jeffrey Tucker: Bitcoin advocacy

-In 2013, Tucker wrote a primer about the cryptocurrency Bitcoin called "Bitcoin for Beginners", in which he described it as solving the problems of double spending and single point of failure.
+In 2013, Tucker wrote "Bitcoin for Beginners," a primer about the cryptocurrency Bitcoin, in which he described it as solving the problems of double spending and single point of failure.
 He has been interviewed on the subject by Reason at the 2013 Freedom Fest and Fox Business Channel.
 Tucker's 2015 book Bit by Bit is devoted to Bitcoin and other products of the "information economy".
 In 2018 he became a research affiliate of the Blockchain Innovation Hub, a study center at RMIT University.

 In 2018, Tucker endorsed Liberland, a micronation claimed on a disputed sandbank between Croatia and Serbia that accepts the cryptocurrencies Bitcoin, Bitcoin Cash, and Ethereum.